pablosaca/docker_despliegue_ci_cd/README.md

-# Deploy Machine Learning model with FastAPI
+# Deploy Machine Learning model with FastAPI & Docker

 This repo consist of a deployment a Machine Learning model using FastAPI (https://fastapi.tiangolo.com/) library by Sebastián Ramírez (https://github.com/tiangolo).